 NATIVE AMERICAN EVENTS IN DENVER

-Every January brings the fun and festive Colorado Indian Market and Southwest Showcase to Denver, featuring three magical days of art, craft, song, dance and culture.
-With more than 300 artists presenting their work, dozens of performers, and dazzling costumes at every turn, the Indian Market is a great way to get acquainted with Native American traditions.
-Check back for 2015 dates.
+Every January brings the fun and festive Colorado Indian Market & Southwest Art Fest to Denver, featuring three magical days of art, craft, song, dance and culture.
+With artists presenting their work, dozens of performers and dazzling costumes at every turn, the Indian Market is a great way to get acquainted with Native American traditions.

 Since 1984, the heritage of American Indians has been celebrated in Denver every March at the Denver March Powwow, one of the largest events of its kind in the country.
 A welcoming glimpse into Native American culture, more than 1,600 dancers from close to 100 tribes from 38 states and three Canadian provinces come to the three-day event, filling the Denver Coliseum with singing, dancing, storytelling, food, art.
-There are also more than 170 booths selling a variety of Native American art works and products.
-Buy jewelry and blankets, pottery and beadwork from some of the nation's most skilled Indian craftsman.
+There are also more than 170 booths selling a variety of Native American artworks and products.
+Buy jewelry and blankets, pottery and beadwork from some of the nation's most skilled Indian craftspeople.
 Try Native American foods such as fry bread and Indian tacos or buy an authentic Cheyenne arrow or a Sioux tomahawk.
-Check back soon for 2015 dates.

-The Tesoro Indian Market and Powwow is highlighted by award-winning Native American artists who show their wares and demonstrate their crafts.
-A contest Powwow fills the valley below The Fort Restaurant, when dancers and drummers share their heritage in competitions of Traditional, Shawl, Fancy, Grass and Jingle dancing.
+The Tesoro Indian Market and Powwow features award-winning Native American artists who show their wares and demonstrate their crafts.
+A contest Powwow fills the valley below The Fort Restaurant, where dancers and drummers share their heritage in competitions of Traditional, Shawl, Fancy, Grass and Jingle dancing.
 Visitors will have the opportunity to learn about the traditional dances and regalia while watching the brilliant display of cultures and colors.
-The 2014 event takes place May 17-18.